filipesoccol/ipfs-public-fetcher/README.md

 - [x] CIDv1 with subdomain path: https://bafy.../2.png
 - [x] Non IPFS URLs (Will fetch url itself.)

+## Roadmap to Beta
+- [ ] Only uses subdomain path to fetch content from gateways (CidV1)
+- [ ] Improve conditions to consider IPFS connected
+- [ ] Improve conditions to discard a connected gateway

 ## Installation

 First install package on your project: